 I am not tied to any one medical group.
 Which means that I won’t be at their mercy.
 When Kaiser Permanente opened an investigation on me in 2017 they didn’t have my back – it was ugly and deceitful.
 I felt betrayed because I had put so many hard-working years into that company.

 I am not sure why I expected loyalty from KP, that was an unrealistic expectation on my part.

 Now, I have multiple gigs from which I earn an income.
 Most of it is clinical and the rest is based on my knowledge as a physician.

 As a digital nomad doctor, I have more than just multiple sources of income and multiple clients.
 I also have the ability to live where I want when I want.
 Location Advantage

 The nomad part of the digital nomad doctor lifestyle isn’t intentional.
 It’s part of the package, however.
 Being a nomad means that I don’t depend on one single system for too long.

-If I live in California and cost of living skyrockets I have the option to move.
+If I live in California and the cost of living skyrockets I have the option to move.
 That’s the advantage of being a nomad.

-As a digital nomad doctor I have a strong online presence.
+As a digital nomad doctor, I have a strong online presence.
 I have made good friends online and these are people I can visit whenever I travel from one place to another.